Patient education: Sore throat in adults (Beyond the Basics)

 A sore throat (pharyngitis) is a common problem and usually is caused by a viral or bacterial infection.
 Sore throat usually resolves on its own without complications in adults, although it is important to know when to seek medical attention.

 A topic that discusses sore throat in children is available separately.
-(See "Patient information: Sore throat in children (Beyond the Basics)".)
+(See "Patient education: Sore throat in children (Beyond the Basics)".)

 SORE THROAT SYMPTOMS